 Funding for STA's services is largely provided by a local sales tax, 0.6 percent, levied within the Public Transportation Benefit Area (PTBA).
 By state law, public funding for transit agencies in Washington is through local sales and use tax of no more than 0.9 percent.
 Since 1981, 0.3 percent of the sales tax authority has been in existence.
 To replace the motor vehicle excise tax, an additional 0.3 percent was added with a five year sunset clause in 2004.
 With voter approval, the additional 0.3 percent was made permanent in 2008.
-Voter approval is required before additional sales tax can be levied.
+On November 8, 2016, voters approved STA Proposition 1, authorizing an increase in local sales and use tax of up to 0.2% to fund the STA Moving Forward Plan to maintain, improve and expand public transit in Spokane County's transit service area.
+The new tax takes effect in phases with a 0.1 percent increase will be effective April 1, 2017 and an additional 0.1% increase effective April 1, 2019 with both tax increases expiring no later than December 31, 2028 unless renewed by voters.

-STA received state funding from the Washington State Department of Transportation's Consolidated Grant program in the amount of \$563,446 in 2015, \$1,020,658 in 2014, and \$340,220 in 2013.
+STA received state funding from the Washington State Department of Transportation's Consolidated Grant program in the amount of \$1,126,892 in 2016, \$563,446 in 2015, and \$1,020,658 in 2014.
 These grant funds were used for special needs related service.
-STA received additional state operating funds from the Washington State Department of Transportation's Public Transportation Grant Program (approved by House Bill 2190 and 5024).
-STA received \$400,487 in 2015, \$800,974 in 2014, and \$776,408 in 2013.
+STA received additional state operating funds in prior years from the Washington State Department of Transportation's Public Transportation Grant Program (approved by House Bill 2190 and 5024), however, this funding was discontinued for 2016.
+STA received \$400,487 in 2015 and \$800,974 in 2014 from this program.